 Travelling further afield for more temples in India

 This is just a short list of the many curious temples in India.
-There are hundreds more and it would take a lifetime to see them all.
+We have another list for the most famous temples, but there are hundreds more and it would take a lifetime to see them all.
 From the Hindu complexes of Tamil Nadu to temples made famous by celebrities in Maharashtra, there is something to satisfy any curiosity.
 Touring the temples of India is a wonderful way to experience this intriguing country.
 Glimpsing into the past is also a glimpse into the exciting future of a sub-continent whose star is rising quickly.

 If this has inspired you to visit at least some temples in India, please check out Exoticca for information on luxury packages and tours to this wondrous country.